Wang-ML-Lab/VDI/Toy/README.md

-# VDI on toy dataset
+# VDI on Toy dataset
 If you have any questions, feel free to pose an issue or send an email to zihao.xu@rutgers.edu.
 We are always happy to receive feedback!

 The code for VDI is developed based on [CIDA](https://github.com/hehaodele/CIDA).
 [CIDA](https://github.com/hehaodele/CIDA) also provides many baseline implementations (e.g., DANN, MDD), which we used for performance comparasion in our paper.
 Please refer to its [code](https://github.com/hehaodele/CIDA) for details.